openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/05-build-app.md

 `curl -s http://localhost:8080/fruits | jq`{{execute T2}}

-You should get back our default fruits data.
-Nice!

 ## Cleanup

 In the first Terminal, press `CTRL-C` to stop the running Quarkus native app (or click the `clear`{{execute T1 interrupt}} command to do it for you).